-If you’re looking to buy Commercial Space in Eugene, you should consider 2162 W. 7th Avenue.
+If you were looking to buy or rent Commercial Space in Eugene, 2162 W. 7th Avenue was a good deal.
 It’s across the street from the old Timber Topper in the Big-Y complex, next to Wentworth Buick and fronts W. 7th Avenue.

 The building is 2,800 S.F, and would require a little finish-out.
-It’s listed by a friend of mine, Rene Nelson, at a good price: only $239,900.
+It was listed at a good price: only $239,900.
 At that price, it looks cheaper than replacement cost to me.
 The site has good visibility and high traffic counts.

 The Lane County CID (Commercial and Investment Division) realtors held their annual Christmas Party at the DAC.
 About 75 revelers attended.
 The evening was MC’d by Brent McLean, CID’s current President.
 Special toasts were given by Ken Kime, Dick Sage, and Mike O’Connel, Sr.